Acly/krita-ai-diffusion/CONTRIBUTING.md

 Type annotations should be used where types can't be inferred.
 Basic type checks are enabled for the project and should not report errors.

 The `Krita` module is special in that it is usually only available when running inside Krita.
-To make type checking work, include `scripts/typeshed` in your `PYTHONPATH`.
+To make type checking work an interface file is located in `scripts/typeshed`.

+You can run `pyright` from the repository root to perform type checks on the entire codebase.
+This is also done by the CI.

 Configuration for VSCode with Pylance (.vscode/settings.json):
 ```